John Q. Adams (Wisconsin politician)

-John Quincy Adams (October 5, 1816 – March 17, 1895) was an American educator and Republican politician.
-He served as a member of the Wisconsin State Senate and the Assembly, representing Columbia County.
+John Quincy Adams (October 5, 1816 – March 17, 1895) was an American educator,Republican politician, and Wisconsin pioneer.
+He represented Columbia County for three years in the Wisconsin Senate (1854-1857), and for two years in the state Assembly (1853, 1863).

 Biography

 Adams was born in Ashfield, Massachusetts, the son of Charles Adams and Polly (' Howes).
 He was educated in the common schools and became a teacher.
 He moved to Fountain Prairie, Wisconsin, in 1844, and served on the Columbia County and Fountain Prairie town boards as the Columbia County treasurer and the Fountain Prairie town superintendent of schools.
 Adams also served on the Columbus school board and other offices.

 He served as a Republican member of the Wisconsin State Assembly in 1853 and 1863, and was a member of the Wisconsin State Senate from 1854 to 1856.
 He represented Columbia County, Wisconsin.

 Adams died on March 17, 1895, in Columbus.

 Personal life

 Adams married Lucy S. Pomeroy on June 11, 1846, and they had ten children.
 He and his family were Congregationalists.